SoNiC-HeRE/NotePad/README.md

 # NotePad
-An interactive Notepad to keep track of your notes on the Go!
+An interactive web Notepad to keep track of your notes on the Go!

+## Specs
 Languages used:
 <ul>
 <li>HTML5</li>